aimat-lab/materials_concepts/README.md

 `$ python downloader/download_works.py data/materials-science.sources.csv --folder data/`

-> This will create a `{source}.csv` file for each source in `data/materials-science_sources/` listing all the works which belong to that source.
+> During fetching, this will create a `{source}.csv` file for each source in `{folder}/` listing all the works which belong to that source.
+After downloading, these are merged automatically into a single file `materials-science.works.csv` in the specified folder.
+> If the download gets interrupted, the downloaded files serve as a cache.
+Re-run the script, it will automatically skip sources for which the data was already fetched.

+## Data Filtering

+Filter the data to improve its quality:

+`$ python filtering/filter_works.py materials-science.works.csv --folder data/`

+> This will output a file `materials-science.filtered.works.csv` in the specified folder containing all works which sufficed the conditions.

 # TODO General